 Training for facility-level storm water coordinators under the MSGP will continue to be performed annually.
-As part of the construction training discussed in sections 2.4 and 2.5 for MCMs 4 and 5, optimum maintenance and good housekeeping practices for the protection of water quality will be covered.
+As part of the construction training discussed in sections 2.4 and 2.5 for MCMs 4 and 5, optimum maintenance practices for the protection of water quality will be covered.

-NHC personnel were unable to do training during their group "huddle", however, PWE will continue to be in contact with NHC environmental staff to identify other training opportunities.
-PWE visited the major food service facility and worked with staff, DPW facilities maintenance contractor, and DPW staff to identify and fix issues.
-A training specific to food service employees, especially for locations where grease is collected, is still planned to be developed and provided to key personnel.
+NHC personnel will receive a shorter version of MS4 training during a group "huddle", which was a need identified in the storm water steering committee meeting.
+A training specific to food service employees, especially for locations where grease is collected, will also be developed and provided to key personnel.

-- PWE WPM, other PWE staff, and/or environmental contractor will conduct the trainings. - PWE WPM will ensure that all training is complete by a target date of November 15 and a deadline of December 31, 2020.
+- Ø PWE WPM, other PWE staff, and/or environmental contractor will conduct the trainings. - Ø PWE WPM will ensure that all training is complete by a target date of November 15 and a deadline of December 31, 2019.

 The USAG Alaska Garrison Commander has ultimate responsibility for all regulatory compliance at Fort Wainwright; the USAG Alaska chain of command below the USAG Alaska Garrison Commander has compliance responsibilities as dictated by position, and the WPM has direct responsibility for day-to-day compliance with the MS4 Permit and SWMP, including coordinating and implementing the Public Involvement and Participation program at FWA.
 The PWE Chief has responsibility for overseeing the WPM, assisted by the PWE Compliance Branch Chief, and has been delegated authority by the Garrison Commander to sign and submit documents related to the MS4 Permit and MSGP.
-The Delegation of Authority letter is provided in Appendix G.
+The Delegation of Authority letter is provided in Appendix K.